triptease/blocky-test/README.md

 ## To get started

 You will need a recent version of [Node].
-If you do not have it installed already, we find [nvm] to be a handy script to install and even juggle between versions of Node without too much hassle.
+If you do not have it installed already, we find [nvm] to be a handy script to install and even juggle between versions of Node without hassle.

-On most projects, we have transitioned into using [Yarn], Facebook's package manager in favour of npm.
+On most projects, we have transitioned into using [Yarn], Facebook's package manager, in favour of npm.
 Either one will do to install and run this project, as well as run its tests.

 ```sh
 yarn